 The Vatican museum is open from 10am-6pm (ticket office opens at 9am/ last entrance is 4pm).

 The full walking distance of seeing everything inside would be like walking 9 miles.
 You will not be able to see EVERYTHING in one day.
 Pace yourself.

 Guided vs. Self Guided Vatican Museum Tour

-When you are on a limited time schedule, you may want to get a guided tour to the Vatican Museum so that you see the highlights.
+When you are on a limited time schedule, you may want to take a guided Vatican Museum Tour so that you see the highlights.
 A tour guide can walk you through quickly so that you are able to see the main things most visitors want to see.
 The problem with this is that you might miss seeing things YOU really want to see.

 When you go to the Vatican without a tour guide, you can use the audio guide that is available.
 There is also an Audio Guide Family Tour geared more for kids.
-Our kids did it and found it to be fun for them (but time consuming).
-The main drawback was having to go back to the museum entrance to return them when we were through.
+Our kids did it and found it to be fun (but time consuming).
 The kids might have had just as much fun if we just printed the map ourselves and had them to a seek & find without the audio portion.

 I think a better option for those travelling with a limited time frame is to download Rick Steve’s Audio Tour (FOR FREE).
 It is a bit more self-paced and allows you to choose what you want to see.

 The Sistine Chapel

 Built at the end of the 15th century, this chapel is most known for its ceiling painted by Michelangelo.
 Be sure to also notice the murals painted by Botticelli along the walls.
 When you get to the Chapel, it will be crowded, prepare yourself in advance to not have much space to move around.

 This is one of the largest churches in the world and the most impressive example of Renaissance architecture.